x-ji/command_processor/README.md

 ## Potential Improvements

 - Phoenix might be a bit overblown for an API project and [Maru](https://github.com/elixir-maru/maru) could be an interesting alternative, or even just create a plain Mix project.
 It's just that I'm still most familiar with Phoenix's default routing structure.

+- The task description also mentions "deployment strategy" though I haven't had time to focus on that.
+I just added distillery as a dependency and I was able to produce and run releases successfully.
+Improvements would include further containerizing the app for Docker and Kubernetes.

 - After I started, I realized that `Task` might not be a very good name for module names since there is also a built-in `Task` module already.
 Apparently our module is prefixed by `CommandProcessor.` though it might still be better to use a different name.